sei-protocol/sei-js/packages/core/README.md

 #### Cosm Wasm and Signing Cosm Wasm Client

 The `SeiSigningCosmWasmClient` and `SeiCosmWasmClient` can be used to interact with CosmWasm smart contracts.
-Typically, you need the `signingCosmWasmClient` to execute contract messages and the `cosmWasmClient` to query contract state.
+Typically, you need the `SeiSigningCosmWasmClient` to execute contract messages and the `SeiCosmWasmClient` to query contract state, though contract states can also be queried using the signing client.

 ```typescript
 import { SeiCosmWasmClient, SeiSigningCosmWasmClient, connect } from '@sei-js/core';